 Mania is on the opposite side of the spectrum from depression.
 People who are experiencing mania often say that their thoughts are racing and that they have so much energy that they cannot control it.
 During a manic episode, people may laugh uncontrollably or at inappropriate times.
 Sometimes they may think that nothing can hurt them, or have grandiose thoughts and an inflated sense of self-worth.

 Feelings of mania can lead to impulsive behavior.
 Racing thoughts and a struggle to stay grounded in the present can cause a person to act erratically and without control.
 In more severe cases, experiences of mania may lead to psychosis.

 A person who is in a manic state may have experienced the below symptoms for at least four days:

 - Inflated sense of self-esteem or importance

 - Racing thoughts, also called flight of ideas

 - Being easily distracted

-- Setting many goals, so many that they are often not reached
+- Setting unrealistic goals that are often not achieved

-- Involvement in many pleasurable activities even though there is a large chance of being hurt
+- Uninhibited indulgence in many pleasurable activities even though there is a large chance of being hurt